35 Denton: History

 In 2013, 35 Denton featured performances by Solange, Sleep, Roky Erickson, Com Truise, Silver Apples, Killer Mike, Thee Oh Sees, Akron/Family, Man Man, Mikal Cronin, Mac DeMarco, Beach Fossils, Reigning Sound, Marnie Stern, Soul Clap, and the live Texas debut of Thurston Moore's side-project Chelsea Light Moving.

 After 2013, La Valley and Dávila left the festival leadership and the organization's primary investors withdrew funding.
 The festival did not take place in 2014, opting instead to take a year off to reorganize and locate new investors.
 During this time, a new Denton music festival in Oaktopia was formed to run opposite 35 Denton in the fall of each year.

-In 2015, 35 Denton returned under the theme "Back To The Music", and featured performances by the 1970s The Zombies, Jimmie Dale Gilmore, Cymbals Eat Guitars, Chastity Belt (band), Lowell (musician), Capsula, S U R V I V E, and the reunion performance of Ten Hands (band) led by local musician Paul Slavens.
+In 2015, 35 Denton returned under the theme "Back To The Music", and featured performances by the 1970s The Zombies, Jimmie Dale Gilmore, Cymbals Eat Guitars, Chastity Belt, Lowell, Capsula, S U R V I V E, and the reunion performance of Ten Hands led by local musician Paul Slavens.

-In 2016, was headlined by the soul artist Charles Bradley (singer) and his Extraordinaires, hip-hop throwback Biz Markie, and Eliot Sumner, the child of English rock musician Sting (musician).
-Other notable performances were by Electric Six, Fat Tony (rapper), Class Actress, Tacocat, Sheer Mag, Alesia Lani and the Mydolls.
+In 2016, was headlined by the soul artist Charles Bradley and his Extraordinaires, hip-hop throwback Biz Markie, and Eliot Sumner, the child of English rock musician Sting.
+Other notable performances were by Electric Six, Fat Tony, Class Actress, Tacocat, Sheer Mag, Alesia Lani and the Mydolls.

 The 2017 event was canceled without firm plans to revive the festival.